piegope/doc/docs/en/rdm/mac/commands/administration/security-provider.md

 If the passphrase is lost, there is nothing that can be done to recover the data.
 Always copy it to a secure location when putting it in place.
 {% endsnippet %}

-All of the entries configuration data is encrypted with a mix of key stored in {{ en.RDMMAC }} and the passphrase you've entered.
+All of the entries configuration data is encrypted with a mix of key stored in {{ en.RDMMAC }} and the passphrase you have entered.
 The passphrase is required only when configuring the data source.

 ## Certificate